sandersn/mini-typescript/README.md

 # mini-typescript
 A miniature model of the Typescript compiler, intended to teach the structure of the real Typescript compiler

+This project contains two models of the compiler: micro-typescript and centi-typescript.

-I started this project as part of reading [Modern Compiler Implementation in ML](https://www.cs.princeton.edu/~appel/modern/ml/) because I wanted to learn more about compiler backends.
+micro-typescript started when I started reading [Modern Compiler Implementation in ML](https://www.cs.princeton.edu/~appel/modern/ml/) because I wanted to learn more about compiler backends.
 When I started building the example compiler I found I disagreed with the implementation of nearly everything in the *frontend*.
 So I wrote my own, and found that I had just written [a small Typescript](https://github.com/sandersn/minits).

 I realised a small Typescript would be useful to others who want to learn how the Typescript compiler works.
-So I rewrote it in Typescript and added some exercises to let you practise with it.
-The resulting compiler covers a tiny slice of Typescript: just `var` declarations, assignments and numeric literals.
+So I rewrote it in Typescript and added some exercises to let you practise with it. micro-typescript is the smallest compiler I can imagine, implementing just a tiny slice of Typescript: `var` declarations, assignments and numeric literals.
 The only two types are `string` and `number`.

+So that's micro-typescript: a textbook compiler that implements a tiny bit of Typescript in a way that's a tiny bit like the Typescript compiler. centi-typescript, on the other hand, is a 1/100 scale model of the Typescript compiler.
+It's intended as a reference in code for peopple who want to see how the Typescript compiler actually works, without the clutter caused by real-life compatibility and requirements.
+Currently centi-typescript is most complete in the checker, because most of Typescript's complexity is there.

 ### To get set up